cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 * **Objectives & Key Results:** what you try to reach and how you measure success
 * **Activities:** tasks and **roles** you have, **projects** you run
 * **Knowledge:** your **expertise**, know-how between your ears or codified in **knowledge assets** (e.g. checklists, presentations) stored in your **repositories** (e.g. social intranet, onedrive, slideshare)
-* **Relationships:** people in your **social network** (physical of virtual) helping you to achieve your objectives
+* **Relationships:** people in your **social network** (physical or virtual) helping you to achieve your objectives

 # lernOS Memex - Get Things Out Of Your Head And In A System You Trust

 Everything you define or agree upon should be documented in a system you trust.
 This is not for bureaucracy reasons but to keep your head free for creative knowledge work.
-You can use any personal notebook (paper-based or digital) as lernOS Memex.
+You can use any personal notebook (paper-based or digital) as lernOS Memex (Memory Extender).

 If you do not have any tool at hand, you can download and use the [TiddlyWiki-Version of lernOS Memex](https://github.com/simondueckert/lernos/blob/master/lernOS%20Memex%20-%20en/lernOS-Memex.html) which is structured by the basic lernOS elements by default.
 This version is based on [TiddlyWiki](https://tiddlywiki.com/), a personal wiki that lives in a single HTML file:

 ![lernOS Memex (TiddlyWiki Version)](images/lernOS-Memex-TiddlyWiki-Frontpage.png)

-# lernOS Kata Cataloque - Practice New Skills
+# lernOS Kata Catalogue - Practice New Skills

 How do you become a great musician?
-It's good to know the theory and to understand the mechanic of your instrument.
+It's good to know the theory and to understand the mechanics of your instrument.
 It also helps if you have talent.
-But real mastery comes from practicing, applying the theory over and over again, using feedback to get better every time. lernOS uses a cataloque of exercises called "Katas" to train new skills.
+But real mastery comes from practicing, applying the theory over and over again, using feedback to get better every time. lernOS uses a catalogue of exercises called "Katas" to train new skills.
 Exercises can be practiced in a lernOS Circle or in separate events and workshops (e.g. a lernOS Dojo).

 ## [Your Future Backwards](#your-future-backwards)
 What is the big picture in your (work) life?
 Can you explain the purpose of your day-to-day activities in one sentence?
 A good exercise to get a clear picture is a combination of [The Future Backwards](http://cognitive-edge.com/methods/the-future-backwards/) by Dave Snowden and the [Golden Circle](https://www.youtube.com/watch?v=IPYeCltXpxw) by Simon Sinek.
 This can be done in a group (e.g. departement or project team) or on your own.
 In a very short timebox you look at your current state, your past, your desired future (vision), your anti-vision, and the major milestones towards your desired future.